theonewolf/TermRecord/README.md

 - [Using gcc and vim](http://theonewolf.github.io/TermRecord/gcc-static.html)
 - [Using htop](http://theonewolf.github.io/TermRecord/htop-static.html)

-## Usage

-Just getting started?
-The defaults are probably fine for you, just specify an output HTML file and go: `TermRecord -o mysession.html`.
-For more complex operations checkout `TermRecord --help`.

-There are three main modes of operation: (1) wrap the `script` program and dump JSON to stdout, (2) wrap the `script` program and dump HTML to stdout, (3) parse `script` log files with timing information saving output (JSON or HTML) to a file or dumping to stdout.
-The last mode is good for converting any old script sessions to HTML or JSON.

-### Special Considerations

-`TermRecord` assumes that during a captured session you do not change the terminal's window size.
-This is usually a safe assumption.
-However, if you change the terminal's window size to larger dimensions, rendering in the HTML may get messed up.
-If you resize to smaller dimensions, you should be safe.

-We could try and trap window resize events when wrapping `script`, but it is difficult to merge the timing of that event with the timing information recorded by `script`.
-Thus, we punt this difficulty onto you.
-Don't resize your windows ;-)

 ## Why?

 How do you **share your command line adventures** with your friends?
 For me,